dsc-courses/practice.dsc40a.com/problems/wi24-final-pt2/wi24-final-pt2-q04.md

 <i> Note that Patient 9 was classified as False after a secondary diagnosis! </i>

-We can see Dr. Albert's threshold would incorrectly diagnose $1$ patient.
+We can see Dr. Albert's threshold would incorrectly diagnose $1$ patient, making FN = $1$.

 # END SOLUTION